jilanisayyad/DevOps/README.md

 # DevOps Blog Code Repository

-Welcome to my GitHub repository for storing the code associated with my Medium.com blogs on DevOps topics!
-I'm Jilani Sayyad. and I write blogs on Medium.com covering a wide range of tools and technologies related to DevOps practices.
+Welcome to my GitHub repository for storing the code associated on DevOps topics!
+I'm Jilani Sayyad and I write blogs covering a wide range of tools and technologies related to DevOps practices.

 ## About Me

 I am a DevOps Engineer, with a keen interest in DevOps practices, automation, and tooling.
-I'm passionate about sharing my knowledge and insights through my Medium.com blogs and accompanying code examples.
+I'm passionate about sharing my knowledge and insights through my Medium.com and Linkedin blogs and accompanying code examples.

 ## Repository Contents